WeblateOrg/weblate/docs/admin/customize.rst

 Better yet, turn your customization into a proper Python package:

 1. Create a folder for your package (we will use `weblate_customization`).
-2. within it, create a :file:`setup.py` file to describe the package:
+2. Within it, create a :file:`setup.py` file to describe the package:

     .. code-block:: python